Paanai Pidithaval Bhaagyasaali: Production

 Paanai Pidithaval Bhaagyasaali was produced and directed by T. S. Durairaj via his studio Marakatha Pictures, and he also starred as the male lead.
 Gangeyan was the writer.
 Shooting took place at many Madras studios such as Paramount, Revathi, Gemini and Majestic.

 Soundtrack

-The music of the film was composed by S. V. Venkatraman and S. Rajeswara Rao, with lyrics by Mahakavi Subramanya Bharathiyar, T. K. Sundara Vathiyar and Thanjai N. Ramaiah Dass.
-The song "Purushan Veetil Vaazha Pora Penney" performed by Loganathan was criticised by social activists and critics for its misogynistic nature.
+The music of the film was composed by S. V. Venkatraman and S. Rajeswara Rao.
+The song "Purushan Veetil Vaazha Pora Penney" performed by Loganathan was criticised by social activists for its seemingly misogynistic nature.